 Kanarra Creek is a fun hike in an easy slot canyon; the hike is only moderately difficult.
 The canyon has plenty of appeal for adults and is easy enough for adventurous kids of about age 12 and older.
 Younger kids will need help to get through.
+Lately it has become very popular.
+Expect crowds.

 The canyon offers several narrow sections that are beautiful and photogenic.
 A small stream flows between the towering walls and you've got to wade multiple times as you make your way up the canyon.
 Most pools are not deep - normal sized adults don't need to swim and only a few pools come up to your waist.